-Tenured faculty will vote on an academic administrator's eligibility for academic tenure in the PTU, preceding his/her appointment.
-Assuming the candidate's qualifications merit appointment as an associate professor or professor and the vote of the faculty is positive, a tenured faculty appointment may be extended to an administrator, consistent with Board of Regents policy.
+Tenured faculty will vote on an academic administrator's eligibility for academic tenure in the PTU, preceding their appointment.
+Assuming the candidate's qualifications merit appointment as an associate professor or professor and the vote of the faculty is positive, a tenured faculty appointment may be extended to an administrator, consistent with Board of Regets policy.